divawidia/dog-breed-classification-api/README.md

 4. Copy the .env.example file and Rename to .env
     After copy and rename the file to .env, fill the required environment variables such as:
     * DB_HOST =
-    * DB_DATABASE =
+    * DB_CLUSTER =
     * DB_USERNAME =
     * DB_PASSWORD =
-    * DB_PORT =
-    * HUGGINGFACE_AUTH =
 5. Set Up the Database
-    First you need to create the database manually in your mysql server/localhost.
+    First you need to create the cluster manually in your mongodb atlas/localhost.
-    Match the database name that has been created in the DB_DATABASE variable in .env file with the database created on the MySQL Server/Localhost.
+    Match the cluster name that has been created in the DB_DATABASE variable in .env file with the database created on the mongodb atlas/localhost.

-    Database migrations are handled through Flask's Migrate Package, which provides a wrapper around Alembic.
-Migrations are done for updating and creating necessary tables/entries in your database.
-Flask provides a neat way of handling these.
-The files generate by the migrations should be added to source control.
-    To setup a MySQL database migration, you need to run:
+    To setup a MongoDB migration, you need to run:
     ```bash
-    flask db upgrade
+    python database/migrate.py
     ```
 6. Running the Application